Is voting Shirk?

 And those who do not rule by that which Allah has revealed, they are the disbelievers.
 (Surah al-Maidah, 44).

 The verse above makes it clear that ruling by other than that which Allah (Most High) has revealed is Kufr (unbelief).
-This has led many Muslims to ask the question, is voting Shirk?
-Because they are usually voting for a politician or party that will not rule by the law of Allah (Most High).
+Consequently, this has led many Muslims to ask the question: ‘Is voting Shirk?’
+This is because they are usually voting for a politician or party that will not rule by the law of Allah (Most High).

 Even in the rare cases where they can vote for a party that intends to apply the law of Allah (Most High), they will still operate under a non-Islamic system to achieve their goals.
 So, is voting Shirk, even if you are voting or such a party?